larry94555/kitchensimulation/README.md

 To load the application to eclipse, do the following:

 1. Start Eclipse.
 From Eclipse: File -> Import -> Maven -> Existing Maven Projects
-2. Browse to the top of the directory in step 1 and select the folder: kitchen-simulation-runner and Open.
+2. Browse to the top of the directory in step 1 and select the folder: kitchensimulation and Open.
 3. Click the Finish button.

 To build the application in eclipse, do the following: